Comparative Analysis of Biomechanical Properties of Mammalian Fur

 These dense hairs have an important impact on elasticity of fur, with the equivalent elasticity modulus of the fur proportional to the elasticity modulus of individual hairs E and their density and must depend on the length l and the thickness d of hairs (Allain et al., 1980).
 Elasticity of fur helps trap air, which keeps the sea otter insulated and is very efficient, providing the sea otter four times the insulation of the same amount of fat or blubber.

 The elasticity of fur of a sea otter entering the water needs to be sufficiently high so that the fur does not “collapse” due to hydrostatic loads.
 In a sea otter about one meter long, the hydrostatic load of water exerted on the fur is 1000 Pa.
 The equivalent elasticity modulus of the fur of the sea otter measured on land is only 15 – 300 Pa (Allain et al., 1980).
 This is not enough to prevent significant tightening of the fur.
-As a result of tightening hairs held together by and increased rigidity, the equivalent elasticity modulus of the fur at the first moment of contact with water increases 10 – 100 times.
+As a result of tightening hairs held together by forces and increased rigidity, the equivalent elasticity modulus of the fur at the first moment of contact with water increases 10 – 100 times.
 It is assumed that the elasticity of the sea otter fur reaches about 5 × 104 Pa.
 This value is significantly higher than the maximum excess loads on the boundary of the sea otter fur, thus providing sufficient insulation in cold water temperatures (Allain et al., 1980).

 Optical Properties